f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

 To build apps using F-Droid, Java and the whole Android SDK must be installed.
-This process is currently only developed on GNU/Linux, but we'd love patches getting it working on MacOS and Windows.
+This process is currently only developed on GNU/Linux, but we'd love patches getting it working on macOS and Windows.
 If you only want to make F-Droid repositories of APK files that you already have or don't know what this means, then you can skip this section.